dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

 ```

 #### Property & Crop Damage
 The following function along with its function call, converts the property and crop damage estimates to dollar values.
 PROPDMGEXP and CROPDMGEXP contain the base ten exponent by which the property and crop damage estimates must be multiplied to reflect dollar terms.
-Lastly, two new variables are created: one to hold the sum of fatalities & injuries and the second contains total damage which is the sum of property and crop damage estimates.
+Lastly, two new variables are created: one (TOTALHEALTH) to hold the sum of fatalities & injuries and the second (TOTALDMG) contains total damage which is the sum of property and crop damage estimates.

 ```r